Manuel Burger, MSc

 I have obtained my Bachelor's Degree in Computer Science, followed by a Master's Degree in Data Science at ETH Zürich.
 I have always been fascinated by the capabilities of modern computer hardware, and thus ventured into the world of HPC during my bachelor's degree.
 This led me to learn about my fascination for machine learning and the powerful applications we can develop by using the computing capabilities available to us.
 I started to focus my path towards data science in the biomedical and health care domain.
 My aim is to contribute to improved health care and I thus joined the Biomedical Informatics Group at ETH as a Ph.D.
 Student in 2022.

 My fields of interest are centered around representation learning.
-I am especially excited about Geometric Deep Learning and the recent success of Graph Neural Networks.
+I am especially excited about structural priors for representation learning on biomedical data.
 Learning from structure enables more flexible and expressive machine learning solutions, and at the same time develop more interpretable and robust models.
-Further I am interested in self-supervised approaches applied to time-series data, as well as learning generalizable prior knowledge representations.

 Find out more on my homepage manuelburger.ch